techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **Things to check**

 - Bird moves exactly one step per press.
-- If it goes off‑screen (y < 0 or y > 4), that is OK for now — main focus is on the array logic later.
+- If it goes off‑screen (y < 0 or y > 4), that is OK for now — the main focus is on the array logic later.

 ---